Patrick Byrne - Executive Director

 Byrne is a native of Manchester, attended Manchester High School (2002) and has his degree from Springfield College (2006) in Springfield, Mass.

-Aside from his career, Patrick is an avid runner and founded Manchester Running Company, its 350-member club, and the non-profit MRC Track & Field Series; he also is board member of USA Track & Field-Connecticut.
-Patrick lives in Bolton with his wife Caitlin, their two daughters, and border collie Mara.
-In his spare time, he enjoys Seinfeld re-runs and Red Sox baseball.
+Aside from his career, Patrick is an avid runner and founded Manchester Running Company, its 400-member club, and the non-profit MRC Track & Field Series; he also is board member of USA Track & Field-Connecticut.
+Patrick lives in Bolton with his wife Caitlin, their two daughters, and border collie.
+In his spare time, he enjoys Seinfeld re-runs, Red Sox baseball, and UConn Athletics.

 Lexie Gondek - Operations Manager